-Kung Fu Panda: Movie Reflection on Chinese Culture and Philosophy
+Kung Fu Panda Movie: Reflection on Chinese Culture and Philosophy

 Kung Fu Panda is an animated film released in 2008.
 It starred the voices of Jack Black, Dustin Hoffman, Angelina Jolie, Ian McShane, Jackie Chan, Seth Rogen, Lucy Liu, Randall Duk Jim and David Cross.
 The movie was directed by Mark Osborne and John Wayne Stevenson and produced by Melissa Cobb for DreamWorks Animation and Paramount Pictures.

 The movie revolves around Po, a Panda who dreamed of becoming a kung fu warrior.
-However, being one remained to be a dream, after all he was just a commoner—they were noodle folks.
-Until one day, a prophecy was foretold by Master Oogway that Tai Lung, a former student and protégé of Master Shifu, turned evil will return.
+However, being one remained to be a dream, after all, he was just a commoner—they were noodle folks.
+Until one day, a prophecy was foretold by Master Oogway that Tai Lung, a former student, and protégé of Master Shifu, turned evil will return.
 To defend the valley, Master Shifu has set up a tournament for Oogway to have an opportunity to decide who would be the dragon master.

 Upon hearing about the tournament, Po was excited to see the spectacle but was held back again by his father who demanded that he sells noodle.
 When Po finally made it to the gates of the temple in the mountain, the doors were shut.
-But he was so eager to be able to see the Furious Five, he light a chair loaded with fire crackers.
+But he was so eager to be able to see the Furious Five, he lights a chair loaded with firecrackers.
 When Master Oogway was about to choose the dragon warrior, Po fell in front of him and to much of everyone's surprise and Shifu's disappointment, was chosen to be the dragon warrior.

 Po, with no prior kung fu training, endured the training with so much positivism and eagerness that he even mistook Shifu trying to get rid of him as a lesson to train harder.
 The Furious Five was also disappointed but Po wins them over, except for Tigress, with his good humor, friendly personality, comical sense, and culinary skills.
 Master Oogway also sensed Po's demoralized spirit but has given him words of encouragement that kept Po's determination aflame.